 - CLEAR Hotline

 CLEAR, located in Seattle, is the statewide legal aid telephone hotline that provides intake, advice and brief services to callers from around the state.
 Volunteer attorneys take calls in the morning, advising clients on family law matters.
-The CLEAR volunteer program is currently at capacity.
-Please check back for future opportunities.
+CLEAR is currently not recruiting volunteers at this time.
+Please check back at a later date.

 - Local Offices